This article is based on my experience from over 45 years of perfecting my stock-trading strategies and risk-control skills.

 This article will be most understandable if you already know what put and call options are and understand the difference between trading long and short.
 So I'll give a quick review.

-Options trading, either with stocks or with futures, put the odds in your favor when you sell short.
-This is because options lose value as they reach expiration.
-This is known as time decay.
+When you sell options short on stocks or futures, the odds are in your favor.
+That’s because options lose value as they reach expiration due to time decay.

-When you’re short you reap the rewards because you can buy them back at a lower price than you sold them, or let them expire and keep 100% of the funds received.
-Less commission, of course.
+When you sell short1, you can repurchase the options at a lower price and keep the difference as a profit or let them expire and keep 100% of the funds received, less the commission.

-Selling options is known as selling premium, but you want that premium to be as high as possible so you increase the chances of it eroding in value quickly.
-Remember that term, Time Decay?
+Selling options is known as selling premium, but you want it to be as inflated as possible to quickly increase the chances of eroding in value.
+That's why we call it Time Decay.

-In order to know that you are getting a decent premium, the best indicator is the volatility.
-Every commodity has a different volatility indicator.
+To know that you are getting a decent premium, watch the volatility.
+It’s the best indicator.
+Every commodity has a different volatility index.

 For example, I sell premium on the E-mini S&P Futures options.
 I keep an eye on the VIX.
 That’s the implied volatility of the S&P 500 index options.

-The Chicago Board Options Exchange (CBOE) calculates the VIX on a continuous bases while the futures are trading.
+The Chicago Board Options Exchange (CBOE) calculates the VIX continuously while the futures are trading.

 When the VIX is historically low, I wouldn’t think of selling short.
-However, when I see an opportunity because the S&P suddenly shot up or down, I check the VIX.
+However, I check the VIX when I see the S&P suddenly shot up or down.
 If it also moved up, I might consider selling a put or a call option, depending on which way the market moved.

 When you expect the market (or commodity) to go up, sell a put.
 That means you’re long the market.
 A put option will lose value when the market goes up.
 It will also lose value if the market doesn’t move at all.
-This is due to that wonderful time decay again.
+That's due to the incredible time decay again.